 But the ban on turf-cutting in certain parts of rural Ireland has become a means to vent anger and frustration at a far wider sense of marginalization and betrayal.
 It is a rallying point for any number of people disenfranchised and distrustful of big government and who do not feel fairly consulted or adequately represented.
 Memories of the struggle for the land lasts long in the minds of rural Irish communities.
 This goes back to the late 19th Century (and long before), when the Irish Land League was formed in Castlebar, County Mayo by Charles Steward Parnell and Michael Davitt amongst others.
 The Land League campaigned for an end to landlordism and the unfair eviction of tenants by rallying around the Three ‘F’s (Fair Rent, Fixity of Tenure and Free Sale).
 As recently as one week ago, the Irish Independent reported the cutting of turf on a protected site in County Kerry in defiance of the ban (Turf protestors take another cut at EU ban).
 It’s also worth pointing out that the stance taken by the Irish media has largely been sympathetic to their cause.

 Groups such as ‘Support the Turf-cutters’ and the Turf Cutters and Contractors Association are unsurprisingly using social media as a means to galvanize support.
 Their success relies upon making this a highly emotive issue, of creating a sense of injustice and outrage that forces people to take sides.
-Even Heaney struggles with a sense of indignation and a need to speak out against clannish or sectarian behaviour albeit in a different context –
+Even Heaney struggles with a sense of indignation and a need to speak out against clannish or sectarian behavior –

 Who would connive / in civilized outrage / yet understand the exact / and tribal, intimate revenge (Taken from ‘Punishment’)